QuinBenson/Font-Extract-Scripts/README.md

 ## Should you go here?
 Good Idea To Pass On By.

-A collection of personal shortcuts needing intervention for final font selection and install
+A Windows command line collection of personal shortcuts needing intervention for final font selection and install